ls1intum/Artemis/docs/dev/setup.rst

 You can find the latest Artemis Dockerfile at ``src/main/docker/artemis/Dockerfile``.

-* The Dockerfile defines three Docker volumes
+* The Dockerfile has multiple stages: A `build stage`, building the ``.war`` file, and a `runtime stage` with minimal dependencies just for running artemis.

 ..
-TODO: add defaults and recheck config volume to docker-compose base service and Dockerfile
-         also recheck if the envs are still necessary
+TODO: add defaults and recheck config volume to docker-compose base service and Dockerfile also recheck if the envs are still necessary

+* The Dockerfile defines three Docker volumes (at the specified paths inside the container):

+    * **/opt/artemis/config:**

-    * ``/opt/artemis/config``: This will be used to store the configuration of Artemis in YAML files.
-If this directory is empty, the default configuration of Artemis will be copied upon container start.
+      This will be used to store additional configuration of Artemis in YAML files.
+      ``/src/main/resources/application-local.yml`` for instance is such an additional configuration file.
+      It should contain all custom configurations.
+      The other configurations like ``/src/main/resources/application.yml``, ... are built into the ``.war`` file and therefore are not needed in this directory.

+      ..
+TODO: add better description here when this problem is solved how we handle configs

       .. tip::
         Instead of mounting this config directory, you can also use environment variables for the configuration as defined by the `Spring relaxed binding <https://github.com/spring-projects/spring-boot/wiki/Relaxed-Binding-2.0#environment-variables>`__.